August, the last month of the summer, in

 UV index

-June through August, with an average maximum UV index of 11.
-A UV Index estimate of 11, and higher, represents an excessive health risk from unprotected exposure to the Sun's UV rays for the ordinary person.
+June through August, with an average maximum UV index of 11, are months with the highest UV index in Shanghai.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The average daily UV index of 11 in August transform into the following instructions:
+Note: The maximum daily UV index of 11 in August converts into the following recommendations: